Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning

 In addition to Transformer-based models, several GNN-based models have been proposed to account for the relationships between EEG sensors.
 MGGCN \cite{mggcn} constructs a Brain Functional Connectivity Network (BFCN) based on the functional connections between sensors derived from EEG signals and uses a GCN-based model to predict Major Depressive Disorder (MDD).
 Similarly, EEG-GCNN \cite{eeg-gcnn} represents the relationships between EEG sensors as a fully-connected graph with weights based on sensor distances and the correlations of time-series data using a GCN-based model for neurological disorder prediction.
 EEG-GNN \cite{eeg-gnn} takes a similar approach by representing the sensor relationships as a weighted graph, with weights based on sensor distances.
 This model, using GraphSAGE or GIN, predicts subjects' motor patterns.

 These GNN-based models represent the relationships between EEG sensors as a graph structure, learning to capture functional connectivity between different brain regions.
-However, except for EEG-GNN, the time-series EEG signals corresponding to the graph vertices (sensors) are typically simplified, focusing on frequency-domain intensity.
+However, except for EEG-GNN, the time-series EEG signals corresponding to graph vertices (sensors) are typically simplified to focus on frequency-domain intensity.
 This approach does not account for the specific short- and long-term signal variations that Transformer-based models are designed to capture.